SSES – Stockholm School of Entrepreneurship

 • Identify opportunities to enhance teaching preparations and the learning experience by harnessing the dynamic nature of entrepreneurship.

-2. Course Design & AI Enablers – Learn how to structure a successful entrepreneurship course and integrate technologies that support effective teaching.
+3. Course Design & AI – Learn how to structure a successful entrepreneurship course and integrate technologies that support effective teaching.

 By exploring this topic, you will: